manuelruder/artistic-videos/README.md

 * `-num_iterations`:
   * Single-pass: Two comma-separated values for the maximum number of iterations for the first frame and for subsequent frames.
 Default is 2000,1000.
   * Multi-pass: A single value for the number of iterations *per pass*.
 * `-tol_loss_relative`: Stop if the relative change of the loss function in an interval of `tol_loss_relative_interval` iterations falls below this threshold.
 Default is `0.0001` which means that the optimizer stops if the loss function changes less than 0.01% in the given interval.
-Meaningful values are between `0.001` and `0.0001`.
+Meaningful values are between `0.001` and `0.0001` in the default interval.
 * `-tol_loss_relative_interval`: Se above.
+Default value: `50`.
 * `-init`:
   * Single-pass: Two comma-separated values for the initialization method for the first frame and for subsequent frames; one of `random`, `image`, `prev` or `prevWarped`.
   Default is `random,prevWarped` which uses a noise initialization for the first frame and the previous stylized frame warped for subsequent frames. `image` initializes with the content frames. `prev` initializes with the previous stylized frames without warping.